 As a Brooklyn economic and residential powerhouse, Williamsburg is gaining on many of Manhattan’s most desirable neighborhoods in terms of both rent and the cost of doing business.
 Labeled a hipster mecca, Williamsburg is so much more than that.
 It’s home to thousands of thriving businesses and families, young, old, and everything in between.
-More simply, it’s a community.
+It’s a community of small businesses.
 And, with the announcement of L train closures for repairs, Williamsburg is a community rallying to have a voice in the process.

 However, the community is quickly finding that previously effective tactics of grassroots organization and activism may have met their match in the massive, nebulous bureaucracy of the MTA.
 Rather than a city agency, the MTA is a state agency operating as a public benefit corporation—basically a publicly-funded quasi-corporation capable of issuing its own debt without voter or legislative approval.
 Furthermore, the MTA has a CEO appointed by the Governor of New York and a 19-member board—four of whom the Mayor of NYC gets to nominate.